cranksters/playdate-reverse-engineering/formats/pdz.md

 ## Lua Bytecode

-Playdate (at the time of writing) seems to use the prerelease version of Lua 5.4.
+Playdate (at the time of writing) seems to use the prerelease/beta version of Lua 5.4.
 This version uses a slightly nonstandard bytecode header structure, before it was reverted for the 5.4 release.

 ### Header